InWebzer/ZohoMailer/README.md

 3. Go to **Setup → Modules** in Perfex admin.
 4. Activate **ZohoMailer**.
 5. Configure Zoho API credentials under:
-**Setup → Settings → ZohoMailer**.
+**Setup → ZohoMailer Settings**.

 ---

 ## ⚙️ Configuration

+1. Copy **Hopepage URL and Authorized Redirect URL** from Step 0.
+2. Go to [Zoho API Console](https://api-console.zoho.com/) and create an app and enter Copied **Hopepage URL and Authorized Redirect URL**.
-1. Obtain **Client ID, Client Secret, and Refresh Token** from [Zoho API Console](https://api-console.zoho.com/).
+3. Obtain **Client ID, Client Secret** from [Zoho API Console](https://api-console.zoho.com/).
-2. Enter them in the **ZohoMailer Settings page**.
+4. Enter them in the **ZohoMailer Settings page** in Step 1.
+5. Select domain where your zoho account is hosted, enter Zoho authorized from email, from name, save credentials.
+6. Authorize Zoho in Step 2.
+7. Test Configurations by sending test email before enablig system emails to use ZohoMailer in Step 3.
-3. Optionally, enable **Fallback Mode** → uses default Perfex mail if Zoho fails.
+8. Enable ZohoMailer and optionally, enable **Fallback to System Mailer** → uses default Perfex mail if Zoho fails.
-4. Save settings and test by sending a sample email.

 ---